bondhugula/polymage-benchmarks/README.md

 All seven benchmarks are in the apps/ dir.
 For any of the benchmarks, say camera_pipe/,

-camera_pipe.so refers to the fully optimized Polymage code.
+camera_pipe_opt.so refers to the fully optimized Polymage code.
 camera_pipe_naive.so refers to the base code (naive C code parallelized and vectorized) and corresponds to PolyMage (base+vec) from the paper.